mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/5-chaining-screens.md

 }
 ```

-Here you can see that we set the `allowsUndo` field in the `HeaderComponent` to `true`.
-You can also see that we are using the user's name to reference them at the start of the onboarding flow.
+Here you can see that we are using the user's name to reference them at the start of the onboarding flow.
 We have also added some fields to our class to store the data the user inputs on onboarding screens.
 The data we will process are weight and height.

 Okay, now you can do `forge reset` and run the code with `forge run` to see the new screens!